35 of the Coolest & Unique Places To Stay In Ireland

 – Children under 16 cannot be accommodated.

 The Lighthouse Penthouse that can be found at Enniscrone, Co.
-Sligo in Ireland is 5 star luxury at its finest.
-Completely remodeled to have an undistracted view of Kilala Bay, and since it is a few meters away from the beach and is large enough to sleep a minimum of eight people, it is ideal for those who love vacationing beside the water and travelling with friends and family .4 beds 4 baths no pets price not listed max 8 guests
+Sligo in Ireland is 5-star luxury at its finest.
+Completely remodelled to have an undistracted view of Kilala Bay, and since it is a few meters away from the beach and is large enough to sleep a minimum of eight people, it is ideal for those who love vacationing beside the water and travelling with friends and family .4 beds 4 baths no pets price not listed max 8 guests.

 Loop Head Lightkeepers House Kilbaha, Co Clare.
 Perched proudly on an enclosure at the tip of Loop Head stands the lighthouse station.
 Surrounded by birds and wildflowers, cliffs and Atlantic surf, Loop Head offers holiday accommodation with all of the spectacular appeal of the rugged west coast.
 However, guests should bring bottled water, as there is no mains water supply.
 From €445 for 2 nights sleeps 5.

 Some of Ireland’s more unusual places to stay

 What a beautiful way to spend the night or a week; watch the stars through the transparent walls while tucked into a 4-poster bed and enjoy the ultimate glamping experience.
 Finn Lough Bubble Domes are located near Enniskillen in the midst of some of Ireland’s most romantic wilds.